buivanhuy663/riverpod-mvvm-flutter/.readme/route_guide.md

 ```

 In this example:
-- The `RouterPath.settingsRoute` is used to navigate to the settings screen.
+- The `RouterPath.login` is used to navigate to the settings screen.
 - The `GoRouteHelper.go` method ensures consistent navigation logic.
 - The `mounted` check prevents navigation if the widget is no longer in the widget tree.